Last Updated on June 22, 2023 by Tim Wells

 NVIDIA Share rolled out in the Shield Experience update 7.0.1.
 That was the first minor bugfix update after the Android TV 8.0 rollout back in 2018.

-Unfortunately, the target audience for the social sharing feature was pretty small, and it ended up annoying many other users.
+Unfortunately, the target audience for the social sharing feature was small, and it ended up annoying many other users.
 After a lot of feedback on the NVIDIA Shield forums, they disabled NVIDIA Share by default.

 That’s what we’re going to do now.